mgechev/blog.mgechev.com/content/story/_index.md

       <h1>Started "Angular Seed"</h1>
       <section>
         <p>
-          Because of my contributions in the AngularJS community, I was looking forward for trying Angular.
+          Because of my contributions to the AngularJS community, I was looking forward to trying Angular.
 I even included it as part of the program of "Advanced JavaScript" at Sofia University.
 I was looking for a reliable starter project which will help me handle the entire tooling overhead.
         </p>
         <p>
           Unfortunately, such starter project didn't exist back then so I created it and called it Angular Seed.
 To the project joined an amazing contributor Ludvoic Henin, who did stunning job on the core architecture.
 Months after that, I used Angular Seed for "Advanced JavaScript" and my book "Switching to Angular 2".